Car Insurance: The Definitive Guide

 - The location of accident - road names etc

-- Weather conditions - i.e. Sun, rain, snow, ice or fog
+- Weather conditions - i.e. sun, rain, snow, ice or fog

-- Light conditions - i.e. Daylight, dawn, dusk or dark
+- Light conditions - i.e. daylight, dawn, dusk or dark

 - Road conditions - i.e. wet, dry, ice or oil on road

-- A full description of accident - in detail, including the speeds of all vehicles, any obstructions (i.e. parked cars) and/or bends in the road.
+- A full description of the accident - in detail, including the speeds of all vehicles, any obstructions (i.e. parked cars) and/or bends in the road.

 3. The Claims process

 Many insurers will assign you a claim/customer manager when you first call them about the incident.
-The claim manager is one person who will handle your claim from your first call to payment.
+The claim manager is the person who will handle your claim from your first call to payment.
 In some cases you may have to complete a claim form in writing, but this is happening less and less.

 Even if you don't think you will claim on your insurance for an accident (i.e. in cases where the damage is minimal), you should still notify your insurer.